Home Region: Iran (Southwest Asia)

 D G SC WF HS CC PT EQ 2020 ir_qajar_dyn / IrQajar

-[elite migration; Zandiyeh] [elite migration] Update here
+[elite migration; Zandiyeh] [elite replacement] Update here

 No Polity found.
 Add one here.